MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/system/system-evaluate-method.md

 The message window displays the following:

-**VarInteger = 10196   .
+**VarInteger = 010196.
 The return code is: Yes.**

 **VarDate = 01/01/96.
 The return code is: Yes.**

-**VarYesNo = No      .
-The return code is: No.**
+**VarYesNo = No. The return code is: No.**

 **VarDuration = 2 days 4 hours 3 seconds 717 milliseconds.
 The return code is: Yes.**

-This example shows that although Value \('19960101'\) can be interpreted as both an integer and a date expression, it cannot be interpreted as a Boolean expression.
+This example shows that although Value \('010196'\) can be interpreted as both an integer and a date expression, it can't be interpreted as a Boolean expression.
 This causes an error, shown in the return code Ok3 \(=False\).

 This example also shows that when you evaluate a string as a duration data type, you can use certain words in the string to describe the duration.
 The following words or abbreviations are supported: